Skip to main content

 2. Check which items are mapped

-3. Add missing mappings if needed
+3. Add missing mappings directly from the order if needed

 4. Select the storage unit